sevleo/TOP-Calculator/README.md

 ## Demo

-You can view the project at [Etch-a-Sketch Demo](https://sevleo.github.io/Etch-a-Sketch/).
+You can view the project at [Calculator Demo](https://sevleo.github.io/calculator/).

-## How to use
-Select the color and hover over the grid layout.
-The cells you hover will change the color to that which you have selected.

-Default size of the grid is 16x16, but you can change that to any range between 1x1 and 100x100.

 ## Technologies